dojo/framework/docs/en/creating-widgets/basic-usage.md

 ## Composing widgets

--   Defining a widget hierarchy, facilitated through modular and reusable components, in order to implement more complex application requirements
+-   Defining a hierarchy of widgets that combine to implement more complex application requirements
+-   Providing state and event handler [properties](./supplemental.md#node-properties) to child widgets
 -   Making use of [`invalidator` middleware](../middleware/supplemental.md#invalidator) to flag when a widget is dirty and requires a re-render

 > src/widgets/NameHandler.tsx